swimit/swim-transit/tracking/README.md

             .laneUri("agency/vehicles").open();
   });
 ```
-Creates the `CommandLane` that we were talking about earlier that when it receives a command gets the 'key' and the
+Creates the `CommandLane` that we were talking about earlier that on command gets the 'key' and the
 'node' from the body of the command and then has `vehicleCounts` downlink to the `agency/count` lane of the
 AgencyService at the node and `vehicleLocations` downlink to the `agency/vehicles` lane of the AgencyService.